A variety of things to do in Sedona Arizona make this destination a don’t miss!

 Sedona Salt and Sole – Halotherapy (dry salt therapy) is an inhalant therapy designed to fight infection, reduce inflammation and pain, and improve the skin and respiratory system.
 Good for those who suffer from reduced lung function, allergies, asthma, psoriasis, eczema and itching.
 Helpful for stress and anxiety reduction, better sleep, as well as arthritis and muscle pain.
 Foot treatments include salt soak and exfoliation, paraffin wax moisturizer.

-Crystal in Sedona provides therapeutic massage, intuitive bodywork and energy healing using a mind-body-spirit approach to health and healing.
+Crystal in Sedona is another one of the spas in Sedona, AZ that provides therapeutic massage, intuitive bodywork and energy healing using a mind-body-spirit approach to health and healing.
 Full massage menu incorporating ayurvedic, cranial sacral, reflexology, swedish, aroma and thera-stone massage therapies.

 Eating in Sedona: